flexera-public/rightscale_cookbooks/cookbooks/jenkins/README.md

 ## KNOWN LIMITATIONS:

 Jenkins currently runs as root user.
 This is required for using the VirtualMonkey test framework.
-Once the test framework is fixed, this limitation can be removed.
+Once the test framework is fixed to run as a regular user, this limitation can be removed.

 ## SETUP/USAGE: